-Overall, living openly in Lubbock is managable.
+Overall, living openly in Lubbock is manageable.
 Although there are times when you will know how to step up or pull back from conversations/situations that may lead to you feeling unsafe and uncomfortable.
 There are times when the old saying; "You learn to pick your battles!", seems to have originated here.

 In 2019, HRC (Human Rights Campaign) released rankings around the country in terms of LGBT equality.
 The cities, including 24 in Texas, were graded on a scale of zero to 100.
 Lubbock scored 26.

 The HRC’s Municipal Equality Index rates cities on six broad categories: non-discrimination laws, relationship recognition, the municipality as an employer, municipal services, law enforcement, and overall relationship with the LGBT community.

 Each city started with a score of zero and was awarded points for meeting certain criteria.